Esmeralda Labye

 Esmeralda Labye (born 25 February 1973) is a Belgian journalist and presenter at Belgian public broadcaster RTBF.
-She holds a degree in journalism and communications from Université libre de Bruxelles.
+She holds a degree in journalism and communications from the Université libre de Bruxelles.
 Before, she had studied Dramatic arts at the Conservatory of Tournai.

+Career

 Labye debuted at Tournai-based regional broadcaster Notélé, before joining RTBF in 1996.
-Today she covers international news, and has reported from countries all over the world including Afghanistan, Iraq, Palestine, Georgia, Sri Lanka, Brazil and Pakistan.
+Today she covers international news, and has reported from countries all over the world including Afghanistan, Iraq, Palestine, Georgia, Sri Lanka, Brazil, and Pakistan.